Training the key players in the energy transition

-IFP School has a strong international dimension; almost 50% of its students are foreign nationals, from 46 different countries.
-What’s more, half of its graduate programs are delivered totally in English.
+IFP School has a strong international dimension; around half of its students are foreign nationals, from more than 50 different countries.
+What’s more, half of its graduate programs are delivered entirely in English.

-This multiculturalism appeals to students.
-It supports the strategy of international companies operating in oil and gas-producing countries, determined to significantly increase the percentage of local employees.
-Finally, it meets the growing needs of state-owned companies in oil producing countries for qualified specialist personnel.
+This multicultural environment appeals to students and prepares them for an international career.
+It supports the strategy of international companies operating in host countries, determined to significantly increase the percentage of local employees.
+Finally, it meets the growing needs of state-owned companies in oil-producing countries for qualified specialist personnel.

 An international intake

-In the fall of 2012, 322 new students enrolled on one of IFP School’s 10 applied training programs.
-The new intake includes 47% international students, predominantly from major oil and gas-producing countries, but also from European and BRIC countries.
+In the fall of 2015, 328 new students enrolled on one of IFP School’s 10 applied graduate programs.

 Off-site programs are also organized outside France in partnership with IFP Training, a subsidiary of IFPEN.
 They concern around a hundred graduates every year.